dazinator/Dazinate.Dnn/README.md

 ## Manifests

-This library, provides a domain model for working with Dnn manifest files.
+This library, provides a domain model for working with Dnn manifest files, including validation.

 You can load a manifest like so: